bcgov/quickstart-openshift/README.md

 ![](./.graphics/template.png)

-## GitHub Secrets, Variables and Environments
+## Secrets, Variables and Environments

 Variables and secrets are consumed by workflows.
 Environments provide their own values, overriding default sets.